ImJ9y/FPGA_LeNet5/README.md

 **A Hardware-Software Performance Comparison**

-> **Jay Im** · Department of Electrical and Computer Engineering · Santa Clara University
+> **Jay Im** · Department of Computer Science and Engineering · Santa Clara University
 > ECEN 529: Hardware Acceleration for Machine Learning on FPGAs · June 2026

 ---